- Informal Economy

 In Latin America, some organizations are as old as the Cooperativa Antioqueña de Recolectores de Subproductos, formed in Medellín, Colombia in 1962.
 However, activism took a firmer hold in the 1990s.
 For example, a city-wide Asociación de Recicladores de Bogotá (ARB) formed in 1990 (read more about the accomplishments of ARB).
 In 2005 the first meeting of the Latin American Waste Picker Network (LAWPN) was held in Brazil.
 Today, the LAWPN includes movements and associations of waste pickers from 16 countries.

 In India, the Alliance of Indian Wastepickers (AIW) is a national network of 35 organizations comprised of waste pickers and/or itinerant buyers in 22 cities.
 They focus on peer support, advocacy, and cross-learning.
-In Pune, a waste picker union known as KKPKP and its affiliated non-profit, SWaCH, has contracted with the municipality to create a zero waste system in 16 wards that fully integrates informal waste pickers.
+In Pune, a waste picker union known as KKPKP formed a non-profit cooperative of waste pickers called SWaCH.
+In 2008, SWaCH entered into an agreement with the Pune municipality to collect waste, and in subsequent years, the system was expanded to create a zero waste system in 16 wards that fully integrated informal waste pickers.
 Read about one family's changed circumstances as a result of their involvement with KKPKP.
+However, in January 2014, SWaCH cited non-payment of fees announced it will no longer work with the municipality.
+Read more.

 The AIW newsletter provides specific examples of the value of organizing and the issues waste pickers are fighting to overcome.